This page may contain affiliate links. Read our disclosure here.

 - 1/4 cup organic cane sugar (could use more if you like things sweeter, or you can even substitute with honey or maple syrup)

 - 1/2 cup butter, unsalted, melted ( I went for just organic since the sticks are easier to measure than the Kerrygold blocks!)

 - 1 egg

-- 3/4 to 1 full cup of milk- I used homemade coconut milk which is pretty thin.
-I think that whatever milk you try, it’s best to add 1/4 cup at a time to see what works best for you
+- 3/4 to 1 full cup of milk- I think that whatever milk you try, it’s best to add 1/4 cup at a time to see what works best for you

 - (optional) 1/2 cup chocolate chips- My husband refuses muffins or cookies without extra chocolate so these were not optional for me haha!

 Easy-peasy instructions: As you melt the butter (preferably not in a microwave!), mix all of the dry ingredients together well.
 Add the egg and melted butter, and then add the milk little by little until it’s all combined.
 My batter was pretty thick and I got 12 muffins out of it.
 Bake at 350 for 20 minutes or until a toothpick comes out clean.
 Let cool for about 10-15 minutes and enjoy 😉